shauryashaurya/tutorial-x.509certificates-mongo/README.md

 ![image alt text](image_8.png)

 We now have the user key and CSR.
+Assuming you are running the whole shebang from your localhost, make sure you put common name (CN) to be `127.0.0.1` otherwise put the relevant IP of the Mongodb server here - when authenticating, the CN should match the IP of the server.

 Here are the values that I used when creating these: